forestgrape/coronavirus/9_physics/aggregations_of_atoms.md

 ## Summary
 ### Summary Principles
-Chemical elements achieve a stable electron configuration (octet rule (of thumb): usually 8 electrons on the outermost electron shell) by
+Atoms are specified by their core called atomic core.
+The atomic core consists of protons and neutrons.
+The atomic cores can be changed through chemical reactions and the protons determine the electron configuration.
+Atoms achieve a stable electron configuration (octet rule [of thumb]: usually 8 electrons on the outermost electron shell) by
 * taking up electrons or giving electrons away => charged particles =: ions
-* sharing electrons => atoms coupled together by electron bonds =: chemical molecules
+* sharing electrons => atoms coupled together by electron bonds =: molecules

-Ions, chemical molecules and inert elements are denoted here as generalized molecules.

-Generalized molecules and particles built from them interact through intermolecular forces.
+Molecules, ions and inert elements are called here physical elements.
+These and tiny particles built from them interact through intermolecular forces.
 These intermolecular forces determine how matter arranged and what properties it has.

 * Intermolecular forces inducing fixed positions give raise to solid bodies with a fixed shaped.
 * Intermolecular forces with constant distances give raise to fluids.